Skip to main content

 Watch the following video to find out how to use it.

-Or continue reading this article to find out more.
+Or continue reading to find out more.

-Along with the most common commodity types, lower down in the list you’ll see three options with a purple thermometer icon.
+Along with the most common commodity types, lower down the list you’ll see three options with a purple thermometer icon.
 These are:

-Food/Perishable
+• Food/Perishable

-Pharma and Diagnostics (passive temperature control)
+• Chemicals (passive temperature control)

-Chemicals (passive temperature control)
+• Pharma and Diagnostics (passive temperature control)

 The first section is the Temperature control range, where you can select the temperature your shipment needs to be kept.
 Select the temperature in Celsius or Fahrenheit by clicking on the °C or °F. The change will then be reflected in the dropdown options.